davecao/networkz/README.md

 2. Install xcode command line tools from a terminal

-   $ sudo xcode-select --install
+   sudo xcode-select --install

 3. Check the availability of clang compiler from the terminnal

-   $ cc --version
+   cc --version

 You should find the similar info as follows,

-   Apple clang version 11.0.3 (clang-1103.0.32.62)
+   Apple clang version 11.0.3 (clang-1103.0.32.62).
-   Target: x86_64-apple-darwin19.6.0
+   Target: x86_64-apple-darwin19.6.0.
-   Thread model: posix
+   Thread model: posix.
-   InstalledDir: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin
+   InstalledDir: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin.

 ### Install the dependencies by Homebrew